 A/B testing is a common occurrence in marketing.
 Brands are often using A/B tests when it comes to designs, while digital marketers are often testing different email subject lines.
 But what about in ecommerce?
-In order to stay competitive, it makes sense to A/B test your product ads, improving performance on Google Product Listing Ads, Microsoft Ads and more.
+In order to stay competitive, it makes sense to A/B test your product ads (it's possible to test any product data attribute), improving performance on Google Product Listing Ads, YouTube Shorts Ads, Microsoft Ads, Facebook Store Traffic ads and more.
 Let’s find out how you can begin A/B testing product titles, proving what works and what doesn’t for your business.

 - A/B Testing Product Data Feeds – Why It’s Important

 - A/B Testing Product Titles with Intelligent Reach